 - 40mm Apple Watch replacement bands on Amazon

 - 42mm Apple Watch replacement bands on Amazon

 - 44mm Apple Watch replacement bands on Amazon

 Apple Pay is incredibly convenient.
 If you can’t seem to pay for items using your Watch, rebooting the Watch is a good first step.
-If that doesn’t solve it, you may need to run through the steps we outline below.
+If that doesn’t solve it, you may need to follow the steps outlined below.

 - Try using Apple Pay on your iPhone to rule out any issues with the service itself.
 If it only fails to function on your Watch, it’s an issue related to the Watch itself.